toddcf/code-snippets/css/text-rendering.md

 Prioritizes legibility over loading speed and geometric precision.

 - Enables special kerning and optional ligature information that may be contained in the font file.
+- WARNING: Can increase load times by as much as 30 seconds on mobile devices if there is a lot of text!
+  - To be safe, only use this setting if your page has fewer than 1,000 words.

 ## Geometric Precision